-Agency staff, assigned EMC project liaison(s), and EMC staff will work closely with the PI(s) to manage the current and ongoing project workload.
-Project liaisons will report out on progress at each EMC meeting, approximately 4 times per year.
+Project Management Board, agency, assigned project liaisons, and EMC staff will work closely with Project Proponents to manage the current and ongoing project workload.
+Project liaisons will report out on progress at each EMC meeting; the EMC meets approximately 6 times per year.
 Co-chairs will brief the Board during EMC advisory committee updates as needed.